Your Bag

 2. Osteoarthritis

 You can use our online prescription service to buy Naproxen tablets online in the UK.
 We are a regulated GPhC registered pharmacy based in the UK.
-Any website that claims this medication without a prescription is operating illegally and you could be purchasing counterfeit / fake tablets.
+Any website that claims to sell these tablets without a prescription is operating illegally and you could be purchasing counterfeit / fake tablets.

 Upon completion of your order, our independent prescriber will then review your online assessment.
 If your assessment is approved, our pharmacy team will then receive a prescription and dispense your order, which will be dispatched the same day using your chosen delivery method.